Motivation for the Public Service

 "I was having a better time at my job than were those of my peers who had opted for private practice.
 Life as a public servant was more interesting.
 The work was more challenging.
 The encouragement and guidance from good mentors was more genuine.
 And the opportunities to take initiative and to see real results were more frequent."

 - Sandra Day O'Connor

-Motivation for public service is often referred to as a “calling” and those who hear it are determined to do meaningful work that will make a difference to their communities.
-Often those with the motivation for public service come from families with experience working in public service.
+Motivation for public service is often referred to as a “calling.”
+Those who respond to the call are determined to do meaningful work that will make a difference in their communities.
+Often, those with a motivation for public service come from families with experience working in public service or volunteering in their communities.
 They choose to pursue an education that will prepare them for working in administrative positions or in one of the many fields of public service, such as social welfare, law enforcement, and firefighting.
 Those who choose to work in nonprofit organizations also share the motivation for public service with concern for the wellbeing of others over and above their own gain.

 Socialization also influences individuals’ motivation for public service.
 A form of socialization, in addition to parental and educational, is professional socialization.
-Membership in professional public service organizations, participation in their conferences and other networking activities contributes a lot to building awareness of what is entailed in responding to the call to public service.
+Membership and participation in professional public service organizations may be indicative of an individual’s call to public service.